vesoapp/veso-web/.github/SUPPORT.md

 GitHub issues are for tracking enhancements and bugs, not general support.

-The open source license grants you the freedom to use Jellyfin.
+The open source license grants you the freedom to use Veso.
 It does not guarantee commitments of other people's time.
 Please be respectful and manage your expectations.